-For much of the past decade, startup culture operated on a fairly simple logic:
+For much of the past ten years, startup culture has been driven by a pretty simple logic:

 grow first,